 - pinch salt

-- 6 large egg yolks (reserve whites)
+- 6 large egg yolks (Reserve the whites for the meringue topping)

 - 2 Tablespoons cornstarch

-- 6 Tablespoons unsalted butter, cut into 6 pieces
+- 6 Tablespoons unsalted butter cut into 6 pieces

-- 7 ounces dark chocolate, chopped
+- 7 ounces dark chocolate chopped

 - 1 teaspoon vanilla